 - for search engines, include keyword phrases that are often used by customers when searching for these products.

 There will be a natural overlap between the two, but do not assume that the copy you write for your customers will also match the search queries they type into Google.
 While Google is doing a much better job at semantic search than it used to, it is still far from perfect.

 Finally, never leave a page hanging.
 Often the last content on a page is a product description.
 Even though you may have described elsewhere how to place an order, this is not enough to guarantee a sale.

 Be absolutely clear and tell people what action to take next, using Steve Krug's principle of "don't make me think".
-This typically means a simple "Buy now" button or a "Contact us" message with link to contact form (or both), should be the last things on the page.
+This typically means a simple "Buy now" button or a "Contact us" message linked to a contact form, or both, should be the last things on the page.

 Providing these options hugely increases your chances of a conversion.

 Copyright © 2018 Jon Wade, content manager at FSE Online.